Blog / Research

 Are AI detectors biased against non-native English speakers?

 Yes.
-The Stanford-led Liang et al. study found that seven leading detectors misclassified TOEFL essays as AI-generated at an average false-positive rate of 61.3%, with one detector flagging 97.8%.
+The Stanford-led Liang et al. study found that seven leading detectors misclassified TOEFL essays as AI-generated at an average false-positive rate of 53.5%, with one detector flagging 97.8%.
 Native-speaker writing was flagged at near-zero rates in the same test.
-Replications through 2025 and into 2026 — including a peer-reviewed paper in Information and large-scale third-party audits — have reproduced the disparity.
+Replications through 2025 and our own May 2026 GPTZero primary research (16.0% FPR on informal ESL writing vs 12.9% on native-English corpora) reproduce the same direction.
 The bias is structural, not a tuning artifact.

 Why do AI detectors flag ESL writing as AI-generated?